Autumn-one/a-calc-old/README.md

     - Now it is also possible to configure when the second parameter is an array.
     - Exposed primitive methods such as plus, subtract, multiply, divide, modulo, power, integer division and their corresponding memo versions.
     - Added support for the `//` floor division operator.
+    - `**` to right-bound to be consistent with the native JS language rules
 * 1.3.9 Solved the problem of failed rounding due to the part of the injection variable in formatting being 0 (Problem reporter: MangMax)
 * 1.3.8 Solved the packaging failure problem caused by the upgrade of vite5.x (Problem reporter: 武建鹏）
 * 1.3.6